n43e120/MouseMacro/README.md

 * If you create your own put your dll or exe file into **/mod** folder and there you go.
 * it is designed to open-source, so that users can make variant of system of their own to fit to other FPS game, other purposes, etc.

+## Update History
+> 2020/10/30 update fixed a random crash bug which is caused by GC collecting a HOOKPROC callback delegate for receiving mouse/keyboard input event defined in local function scope.
+Also it fixed a mistype bug in function LEFTUP() which should be MOUSEEVENTF_LEFTUP not DOWN.

+> 2018/12/27 first submit version. download from my [baidu Cloud Disk](https://pan.baidu.com/s/1tUXBKcouEG7hbYGleozDmA)